clay-rs/clay-rs.github.io/index.md

 ---
-layout: home
+layout: page
 ---

 ![](/assets/title_image.jpg)

-Clay is modular and customizable Monte-Carlo ray tracing engine written in Rust and OpenCL.
+Clay is a flexible Monte-Carlo ray tracing engine written in Rust and OpenCL.

 ## About

+Clay ray tracing engine is:

++ **Fast** - because of the OpenCL, Clay is able to run its kernel code in massively parallel computing systems (e.g. GPUs), that makes it much faster than CPU-only analogs, and allows it to render images of sufficient quality even in real-time.

++ **Modular** - Clay is based on strict but flexible Rust trait system and type parametrization, that means you can assemble desired ray tracing pipeline from primitive building blocks.

++ **Extendable** - if desired functionality doesn't exist in Clay yet, you always can write it by yourself by implementing corresponding traits.
+Moreover, you can even write your own modules of OpenCL code to run on a GPU.
+(And make a pull request after that, if you want to.)

 This project is primarily aimed to be a convenient framework for experimenting with ray tracing, testing new techniques, making proof of concepts and other research activity in this field.